Vatsalj17/Hangman/README.md

-# Hangman
+# Hangman Game in C

+## Description
-This repository features a command-line Hangman game implemented in C. Players guess a hidden word one letter at a time, with 7 incorrect guesses allowed.
-The game includes random word selection from a text file and ASCII art representation of the hangman.
+This is a command-line implementation of the classic Hangman game, where players guess a hidden word one letter at a time.
+The player has 7 attempts to guess the correct letters before the hangman is fully drawn.

+## Features
+- Random word selection from a text file.
+- ASCII art representation of the hangman.
+- Simple and intuitive command-line interface.
+- Game instructions and rules provided at the start.